harvardmartian/CommentforEverything/README.md

-Alexa has hundreds of secret special words and phrases that she pronounces more expressively!
-And most importantly randomly. **Comment for Everything** incorporates nearly 300 of these words and phrases into **Home Assistant**!
+Alexa has hundreds of *secret* special words and phrases that she pronounces more expressively!
+And most importantly randomly.

+**Comment for Everything** incorporates nearly 300 of these words and phrases into **Home Assistant**!
 Phrases are spoken with emotion and not in a flat drone.
-Works with almost any Echo device!
 She speaks with emotion, clarity and confidence.
 We had to dig deep deep into the Echo developer documentation to unlock this secret feature and now we're bringing it to you absolutely free!

-Look no further.
-(Alexa has a) **Comment For Everything** is for **Home Assistant** and it's absolutely free! **Comment for Everything** is easy to setup!
-And works with almost ANY automation (where the Everything comes from)!

 > "Hours of entertainment!"
 "Suprising results!"[**]